Corinne Gibbons

 Corinne Gibbons, is an Australian singer-songwriter active in the global independent music scene.
-She kicked off her touring career with Jack Sonni from Dire Straits in 1990 and went on to record with Tower of Power in Los Angeles in 1994.
+She kicked off her touring career with Jack Sonni from Dire Straits and went on to record with Tower of Power in Los Angeles in her early career.

 Corinne has released 4 albums.
 The 2002 release of Dusk’, peaked at #2 on Australia’s Independent Jazz Charts.
-Her 3rd album, MELT, was released in 2009 Won awards at The World Wildlife Film Festivals, The Hamptons, and North Virginia festivals inclusively.
+Her 3rd album, MELT, was released in 2009 Won awards at Two The World Wildlife Film Festivals, The Hamptons, and North Virginia festivals inclusively.
+She also won a world Peace award in the UK for Melts contribution to the Planet for Climate action.

 In 2006 Corinne moved to Singapore where she has had a prolific time as a songwriter.
-Focused on music for children, she has composed music for three children's musicals, two for Singapore Repertory Theatre, "Bear and Chicken" and "Jungle Book."
+Focused on music for children, she has composed music for three commercial children's musicals, two for Singapore Repertory Theatre, "Bear and Chicken" and "Jungle Book."
 She also composed a song for Hi5 Five Food Groups.